 Time Commitment

-To fully contribute to the Board, a minimum time commitment of approximately 15-20 hours per month is anticipated.
+To fully contribute to the Board, a minimum time commitment of approximately 15-20 hours per meeting month is anticipated.
 This encompasses one Board meeting and at least one Committee meeting per month.
 Attendance at special meetings may be required.

 The Board and its Committees meet six (6) times per year unless a special meeting is required.